benjreinhart/bencode-js/README.markdown

 * [BitTorrent Specification](http://wiki.theory.org/BitTorrentSpecification)
 * [Bencode](http://en.wikipedia.org/wiki/Bencode)

-Currently only works in browser environments, but support for CommonJS modules coming soon.
+Currently only works in browser environments, but I intend to add support for CommonJS modules.

 This solution uses classes and OOP.